NatValentine/NatValentine/README.md

 You can find me at [itch.io](https://natvalentine.itch.io/), and [LinkedIn](https://linkedin.com/in/natvalentine).

-Are you a recuiter?
+Are you a recruiter?
 Here's my [resume](https://natvalentine.github.io/Resume/).